dive0/github-tutorial/README.md

 ```
 3. You will use the code that says "to discard changes in working directory".
 This will undo your edit.
 Do not include `...` and `<>` symbol.
 4. Change the word "file" to the name of your file
-5. The edits you made in your file will be undo.
+5. The edits you made in your file will be undone.
 You can check it when your file is green when using `git status`.

 #### Undoing `add`